flaviusb/Technocrat-RPG-Material/tarot.md

 ####Longitudinal Patterns

-12 or 13 cards long, these are patterns which dominate a Suit.
+13 cards long, these are patterns which dominate a Suit.
+The Suit itself is the most obvious longitudinal pattern.

 The Ace and the Nemesis are 'the same', though the Ace is the start and the Nemesis is the inversion, turning away, rejection or antimony of the meaning of the suit.